 An undated photo of Kenilworth taken at Edinburgh Haymarket shed – Bill Reed

 A transfer of a few miles away to Heaton shed (52B) came in September 1960.
 By the 23rd it had travelled far as it hauled the up West Coast Postal from Aberdeen.
 In this year a Smith-Stone speedometer was fitted to one of the rear driving wheels.
-Other workings like the 16:55hrs Edinburgh-King’s Cross taken from Newcastle on 3rd April 1961 were probably more typical.
+Other workings like working King’s Cross to York on 23rd March and the 16:55hrs Edinburgh-King’s Cross taken from Newcastle on 3rd April 1961 were probably more typical.
 On 10th September Kenilworth was relocated again, this time to York (50A) and trains from Leeds also started to feature; the down ‘Queen of Scots’ as far as Newcastle on 27th January 1962 and a train to King’s Cross on 22nd April.
-The main line was still important; No.60124 covered a diesel failure on York-King’s Cross run on 2nd February and pulled King’s Cross-Glasgow relief into Newcastle on 24th April.
+The main line was still important, No.60124 covered a diesel failure on York-King’s Cross run on 2nd February and pulled King’s Cross-Glasgow relief into Newcastle on 24th April.

 No. 60124 at Doncaster Works on 17th September 1961 – Cedric Clayson